riverrun/phauxth/UPGRADE_GUIDE.md

     ```

 You can also now decide to use a different password hashing library,
-which is set in the `opts` for Login.verify (the default is Bcrypt):
+which is set in the `opts` for Login.verify (the default is Comeonin.Bcrypt):

-    Phauxth.Login.verify(session_params, crypto: Argon2)
+    Phauxth.Login.verify(session_params, crypto: Comeonin.Argon2)

-Phauxth is tested with `argon2_elixir`, `bcrypt_elixir` and `pbkdf2_elixir`.
+Phauxth is tested with Comeonin and the three algorithms it now supports:
-These are optional dependencies, and so you need to add one of them to
+`argon2_elixir`, `bcrypt_elixir` and `pbkdf2_elixir`.
+These are optional
+dependencies, and so you need to add one of them to the `deps` section
-the `deps` section in your mix.exs file.
+in your mix.exs file.

-You can use any other library, but the library has to implement the following
-three functions: `hash_pwd_salt/2`, `verify_hash/3` and `no_user_verify/1`.

-#### One time password

-The Openmaize.OnetimePass is now Phauxth.Otp.verify.

-It should be called the same way as the Login.verify in the example
-above.
-The options are the same.

 #### Email confirmation and password resetting